bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 =========

 memcached_servers
-    If this option is set, Bugzilla will integrate with XXXlink Memcached.
-Specify one of more server, separated by spaces, using hostname:port notation (for example: 127.0.0.1:11211).
+    If this option is set, Bugzilla will integrate with `Memcached
+    <http://www.memcached.org/>`_.
+Specify one of more server, separated by
+    spaces, using hostname:port notation (for example:
+    :paramval:`127.0.0.1:11211`).

 memcached_namespace
     Specify a string to prefix to each key on Memcached.